Yann39/my-crypto-binder/README.md

   displaying large sets of data (paged lists)
   - [Room](https://developer.android.com/topic/libraries/architecture/room.html) as persistence
   library (with singleton database instance)
-- [Retrofit 2](http://square.github.io/retrofit/) as HTTP client helper with GSON2).
+- [Retrofit 2](http://square.github.io/retrofit/) as HTTP client helper (with GSON2).
 A [logging interceptor](https://github.com/square/okhttp/tree/master/okhttp-logging-interceptor) has also been used for logging with OkHttp 3 (Retrofit 2 completely relies on OkHttp for any network operation).
-- [Argon2 Java implementation](https://github.com/phxql/argon2-jvm) for encrypting API keys.
-This is one of the best key derivation function at the time of writing.
-There is no need of encrypting API keys, this is just for fun -_-
 - [MPAndroidChart](https://github.com/PhilJay/MPAndroidChart) library for charts

 #### Architecture

-Application has been implemented using the MVVM (Model-View-ViewModel) pattern as described below :
+Application has been implemented using the **MVVM** (Model-View-ViewModel) pattern as described below :

 ![Architecture schema](doc/architecture.svg "Architecture")

+#### Code structure

+Application code has been organized with the following package structure :

+- activities
+- adapters
+- components
+- dao
+- entities
+- helpers
+- managers
+- models
+- services
+- viewholders
+- viewmodels

 ## Privacy

-This privacy policy sets out how we uses and protects any information that you give when you use this application.
+This privacy policy sets out how we use and protect any information that you give when you use this application.

 Should we ask you to provide certain information by which you can be identified when using this